Flotomate/product_docs/source/admin/admin-user-management/technician-group.rst

 Modify Technician Group
 =======================

-Flotomate provides an easy way to modify existing **Technician Groups**.
+Motadata provides an easy way to modify existing **Technician Groups**.

 To modify an existing group: